surajverma1923/VAC_Day2_collaborative_repository/README.md

-# VAC_Day2_collaborative_repository
+# Javascript Projects
-This repository is a collaborative repository created during the second day of VAC web development workshop
+This repository is a collaborative repository, a collection of various javascript based projects created during the second day of SRM VAC web development workshop